isle-labs/isle-docs/docs/introduction/what-is-supply-chain-finance.md

 **Isle Finance** is a novel funding solution to cover the needs of suppliers, originated by large buyers, where suppliers can get financed with crypto through buyer-approved invoices on the blockchain.

-The following presents a sample business use case where Nike could utilize Lopo Finance to finance its suppliers.
+The following presents a sample business use case where Nike could utilize Isle Finance to finance its suppliers.

 <figure><img src="../.gitbook/assets/Flow.png" alt=""><figcaption><p>Sample Business Flow</p></figcaption></figure>